TakeprofitTechnology/ReleaseNotes/Takeprofit hub.md

 ## Version 2025.11.07.669 (7 November, 2025)
 ### Changes
 * Added an option to hide B-book accounts in deals, positions and position history filters.
 * The bug of incorrect open price rounding in equity reports is fixed.
+* The bug is fixed: it was not possible to add symbol to price channel from details page.

 ## Version 2025.10.30.903 (30 November, 2025)